abraaojs/aws-architect-diagram/README.md

-# AWS
+# AWS, AZURE and GCP
+@Author Abraão Silva
-In this repository different models of architectures are presented to implement systems in the cloud with AWS.
+In this repository different models of architectures are presented to implement systems in the cloud with AWS, AZURE and AKS.

-## Architecture
+## Architecture AZURE
 <p align="center">
   <img src="Microservices-AKS-Azure-Kubernetes-Service.PNG" alt="Elastic products" style="width: 400px;"/>
 </p>

-### Features:
+### Features AWS:
 * EC2
 * RDS
 * Route 53